The Affordable Care Act

 Earlier versions of the bill included a proposal for a publicly-run insurer that could compete in the insurance market to cover those without employer-sponsored coverage (the so-called public option), but this was ultimately stripped from the final version of the law.
 The bill passed the Senate in December 2009 and the House in March 2010, and signed into law by President Barack Obama on March 23, 2010

 ACA drafters hoped that increasing the availability of medical insurance coverage would not only improve the quality of life for many people but would also help to reduce medical bankruptcies (currently the leading cause of bankruptcy in America).
 It would also help to reduce the effects of “job lock, in which people were reluctant to change jobs, change careers, or to become individual entrepreneurs, lest they lose their employer-based medical insurance.
 In addition, many believed that expanding access to coverage to all would help ensure that medical cost controls would successfully function.
-For example, healthcare providers could more easily adapt to payment system reforms that incentivize value over quantity if their costs were partially offset—for example, by hospitals having to do less charity care or insurers having larger and more stable risk pools to distribute costs over larger numbers of people
+For example, healthcare providers could more easily adapt to payment system reforms that incentivize value over quantity if their costs were partially offset—for example, by hospitals having to do less charity care or insurers having larger and more stable risk pools to distribute costs over larger numbers of people.

 Perhaps the major part of the Affordable Care Act is the establishment of something known as the Health Insurance Marketplace or Exchange, which is a new way for lower-income individuals or for employees of small businesses who don’t have access to affordable employer-based group health insurance to get high-quality health insurance at reasonable rates, free from restrictions based on preexisting medical conditions.
 The exchanges are regulated, online marketplaces, administered either by the federal government or by state government, where individuals and small businesses can compare and purchase private insurance plans.
 The insurance exchanges are designed to create a market for private insurance in a way that addresses market failures in the current system (such as the high number of uninsured, medical bankruptcies, denial of coverage, coverage limits, unaffordability, and medical inflation) through regulations.
+In principle, the creation of these new large group markets would hopefully provide increased competition and drive costs down over time, making it possible for consumers to get more affordable coverage.

 These insurance plans are offered by private insurance companies, and are not government-provided medical insurance.
 The ACA does not create any new private or public health insurance—it simply creates subsidized and regulated marketplaces where people can compare and buy private health insurance policies from private insurance companies, using group buying power.